-This post is sponsored by DecoArt as part of the DecoArt Art Room partnership.
-Thanks, DecoArt!
-This project is featured in a roundup of my 10 best painted furniture projects.
-This post also contains affiliate links.
-You can read more about that here.
-Thank you!
+This post shares all about how to paint laminate wood shelves.
+I’m also talking about what I think is the best paint for bookshelves.
+This post is sponsored by DecoArt as part of the DecoArt Art Room partnership and is featured in a roundup of my 10 best painted furniture projects.
+This post also contains affiliate links, which you can read more about that here.

 I’ve been doing a lot of neutrals because, well, I love neutrals.
 But I decided to switch things up for these shelves and use some navy.
 I know…not a very adventurous choice, but baby steps, right?
 And I love how well the navy ended up looking with the bronze.